flutter/website/src/docs/release/breaking-changes/bottom-navigation-title-to-label.md

 ## Description of change

 The `BottomNavigationBarItem` class has a `title` parameter, which is a `Widget`.
-This made it impossible for the `BottomNavigationBar` to show `Tooltip` widgets, a change which was necessary to improve the accessibility experience.
-Now, instead of taking `BottomNavigationBarItem.title` widget and building it, `BottomNavigationBar` will take `BottomNavigationBarItem.label`, wrap it in a `Text` widget, and build that.
+This made it impossible for the `BottomNavigationBar` to show `Tooltip` widgets, a change that was necessary to improve the accessibility experience.
+Now, instead of building the BottomNavigationBarItem.title widget, the BottomNavigationBar wraps the BottomNavigationBarItem.label in a Text widget and builds that.

 ## Migration guide